WebReflection/wru/README.md

     // web (through Mac OSX)
     open test/test.html

-If you forked the project, you made some change, and you want to **recompile wru**, this is all you have to do:
+If you forked the project, you made some change, and you want to **rebuild wru**, this is all you have to do:

     // still inside wru folder
     python builder/build.py